 Students not enrolling in College-sponsored programs may, with the approval of the department and the Director of International Programs and Services, join other programs.

-Each year in the fall semester the department hosts a distinguished author from Germany to teach GERMAN 370: Creative Writing in German.
+Each year in the fall semester the department hosts a distinguished author in the German language to teach GERMAN 370: Creative Writing in German.
 The course emphasizes the creative use of German to develop vocabulary, improve individual style, and craft short prose texts.
 The program is funded by an annual grant from the Max Kade Foundation.

 Special-interest housing open to students studying Arabic, Chinese, French, German or Spanish, plus the International House, open to any student with a strong interest in world cultures and events.